 REASONS TO INVEST

-- Economic growth, increasing prosperity, a growing rate of urbanisation and rising per capita energy consumption has widened access to energy in the country.
+- Economic growth, increasing prosperity, a growing rate of urbanisation and rising per capita energy consumption has led to increased demand for energy in the country.

-- Wind energy is the largest renewable energy source in India.
-The Jawaharlal Nehru National Solar Mission aims to generate 1,00,000 MW of solar power by 2022, creating a positive environment among investors keen to tap into India’s potential.
+- The target of National Solar Mission has been up-scaled to 100 GW from 20 GW of grid connected solar power by 2022, which creates a positive environment among investors keen to tap into India’s renewable energy potential.

-- Wind energy accounts for nearly 70% (23.44 GW) of installed capacity, thereby making India the world’s fifth largest wind energy producer.
+- Wind energy accounts for nearly 61% (27.441 GW) of renewable installed capacity, thereby making India the world’s fourth largest wind energy producer.

-- India is the fourth largest importer of oil and the 15th largest importer of petroleum products and LNG globally.
+- India is the fourth largest importer of oil and the 15th largest importer of petroleum products and Liquefied Natural Gas (LNG) globally.
 The increased use of indigenous renewable resources is expected to reduce India’s dependence on expensive imported fossil fuels.

-- The government is playing an active role in promoting the adoption of renewable energy resources by offering various incentives, such as generation-based incentives (GBIs), capital and interest subsidies, viability gap funding, concessional finance, fiscal incentives etc.
+- The government of India through Ministry of New and Renewable Energy (MNRE) is playing a proactive role in promoting the adoption of renewable energy resources by offering various incentives such as generation-based incentives (GBIs), capital and interest subsidies, viability gap funding (VGF), concessional finance, fiscal incentives etc.